audister09/arcade-game/README.md

 ## Run Game

 Click on "Clone or Download" on this repository page and download it as ZIP.
-Extract the folder content and open "index.html" from a brownser for the game to run.
+Extract the folder content and open "index.html" from a browser for the game to run.

 ## Game Rules